Parliament and State Legislatures – structure, functioning, conduct of business, powers & privileges and issues arising out of these.

 Breach of Privilege-It’s time to codify the rules

-On June 21, the Karnataka assembly Speaker ordered the imprisonment of two journalists for a year based on recommendations in two separate reports of its privilege committees.
+In news: On June 21, the Karnataka assembly Speaker ordered the imprisonment of two journalists for a year based on recommendations in two separate reports of its privilege committees.
 The order has drawn widespread criticism as an effort to throttle the media.

 What provisions of the Constitution protect the privileges of the legislature?